Gurav: Socio-economic status

-In areas other than Maharashtra, the Brahmin status of the Gurav is commonly accepted but they are nonetheless considered to be of a low rank in the social structure.
+In areas other than Maharashtra, the Brahmin status of the Gurav is commonly accepted but they are considered to be upper cast in the social structure.
 The sociologist M. N. Srinivas noted this peculiarity of low-status Brahminhood in particular regarding the Tapodhan of Gujarat.
 In Maharashtra they are considered to be a Shaiva community in the Hindu ritual ranking system known as varna.

-It is probable that the Gurav are among the less well-paid among the various balutedhar communities, perhaps because the product of their labours, being mostly intangible, is less apparent than that of, say, the carpenters and blacksmiths.
+It is probable that the Gurav were less, that's why considered among the various balutedhar communities.
 They are not among those groups who have noticeably suffered historically from the effects of social degradation or lack of access to opportunity, although in Maharashtra they are listed among the Other Backward Classes under India's system of positive discrimination.